muga01/Artificial_Intelligence/README.md

 # Artificial_Intelligence
 This repo presents different tasks related to AI.
 These tasks include searching algorithms (BFS,DFS and Ant Colony Optimization) to solve the Travelling Salesman Problem, A Particle Swarm Optimization algorithm to minimize the selected function.
+In addition, the job scheduling problem is solved using Genetic Algorithm (GA).

 ## BFS,DFS,ACO
 See the files BFS,DFS and ACO for the codes to solve the problem based on the instructions below:-